vraj1551/dsa-by-days/Week 2/Day 1/notes.md

 - When the problem talks about ranges, overlaps, or intervals — always consider **sorting by start time**.
 - Dutch National Flag is a must-know pattern for 3-value classification problems (especially with 0, 1, 2).
-- Always simulate on a small example on paper first — it helps catch edge cases!